Ximera: Development

-Ximera course was initially released on Coursera in the Spring Semester of 2012–13 under the name Calculus One.
+The first Ximera course was initially released on Coursera in the Spring Semester of 2012–13 under the name Calculus One.
 MOOCulus, an online platform that lets you practice Calculus was developed at the Ohio State University to provide students a place to practice Calculus problems.
 The platform, which was built using Ruby on Rails was built because Coursera didn't offer an engaging way to practice problems.
 The whole course, which consists of 200+ videos, was typeset as a textbook on April 10, 2014.
 The textbook, which is licensed under Creative Commons Attribution Non-commercial Share Alike License, incorporated some of its example and exercise problems from Elementary calculus: An approach using Infinitesimals.

+In 2023, Ximera received a $2.1 million grant from the Department of Education.
+Students are expected to save $4 million to $10 a year.
+As part of the funding, accessibility (defined by Web Content Accessibility Guidelines 2.1AA) is a requirement, and they partnered with "Tailor Swift Bot" for that work.

+This is to comply with United States Department of Justice rules for Title II of the Americans with Disabilities Act, effective April 2026.